jaihysc/libnoise/README.md

 The original fork forces a CMAKE_BUILD_TYPE of Release, which breaks support for custom build types and the debugger.
 I removed it in this fork for those who wish to use this as a submodule for their projects

+For simplicity, I also included the noiseutils.h library so it does not have to be separately downloaded

 About the original Fork
 ---------------